Alternate Definitions of Vector Space Dimension and Module Rank Using Isomorphisms: Introduction

 \section{Introduction}

 In the history of the epistemology of abstract vector space theory, the definition of dimension has developed to represent an enumeration of a set of elements satisfying certain conditions.
 Those conditions have evolved from various presentations including a maximal linearly independent set or a minimal generating set to the standard approach employed today where these notions meet.
-See \cite{dorier1995}, \cite{dorier1996}, and \cite{kleiner} for a more detailed overview of this history.